Welcome to our Staff Directory!

 Kent chooses to invest his time on the Board as treasurer for Arts4all Unlimited because he believes in the Artshine program and its impact on youth.
 The ability to have the opportunity to be creative is something everyone should have as it can be life changing.

-Krista chooses to invest her time into ARTSHINE/ARTS4ALL because she truly believes in what the organization does - create a community where participation in the arts is not limited by income, ability or life circumstances.
+Krista started as an instructor with Artshine and fell in love with the program and their dedication to giving back to the community in the form of scholarships and free art programs.
+Krista chooses to invest her time into ARTSHINE/ARTS4ALL because she truly believes in what the organization does - create a community were participation in the arts is not limited by income, ability or life circumstances.

 Lisa has always been passionate about art and creative expression throughout her life.
 Her family's background in performing, painting, and craftsmanship have helped her to develop and explore different art forms.
 She has always loved to build and create things with her hands and welcomes the opportunity to foster a love of the arts with others.
 Her current passions include decoupage, macro photography, and chalk sign painting.